Mothers of Plaza de Mayo

-The Mothers began demonstrating in the Plaza de Mayo, the public square located in front of the Casa Rosada presidential palace, in the city of Buenos Aires, on April 30, 1977, to petition for the alive reappearance of their disappeared children.
-Originally, they would remain there seated, but by declaring state of emergency, police expelled them from the public square.
+The Mothers began demonstrating in the Plaza de Mayo, the public square located in front of the Casa Rosada presidential palace, in the city of Buenos Aires, on 30 April 1977.
+They petitioned to have their disappeared children, mostly young adults, returned alive.
+The women demonstrated in the square on a daily basis and held signs with their pleas, followed by carrying photos of their missing children, and wearing white scarves with their names.
+By declaring a state of emergency, police expelled them from the public square.